 If you want you can use picking shears to trim the sleeves and the hem.
 This made the craft easier and more primitive looking.

+To style the witches, bend their arms toward the middle.
+They make a nice Halloween decoration don't you think?
 Wouldn't mini broomsticks look great here too?
 I might have to make them next.

 Three witches around a pumpkin.
 Looks like Halloween is coming.